RSSchermer/entitytled/README.md

 ## Defining indirect relationships (many-to-many)

 Indirect relationships rely on a 'join table'.
-Instead of one of the tables for the 2 related types defining a foreign key, another table is responsible for recording the relationships between these types.
+Instead of one of the tables for the two related types defining a foreign key, another table is responsible for recording the relationships between these types.
 This is typically how 'many-to-many' relationships are described.

-As an example we'll set a many-to-many relationship between the `Movie` type used in the direct relationships example, and a new `Star` type, which describes a Holywood movie star.
+As an example we'll set a many-to-many relationship between the `Movie` type used in the direct relationships example, and a new `Star` type, which describes a movie star.
 This is what the join table looks like:

 ```scala
 class MoviesStars(tag: Tag) extends Table[(Long, Long)](tag, "MOVIES_STARS") {